-The Assembly of First Nations and other First Nations bodies representing regions across the country view Bill C-61 differently.
-In condensed form, some of their primary criticisms are that the bill: was drafted without consultation or consent following a flawed process; is based on subsection 91(24) of the 1867 Constitution, rather than on a rights-based approach under section 35 of the Constitution Act, 1982; represents an attack on historical treaties and a threat to the inherent right of self-government under section 35; imposes more bureaucratic control over the lives of First Nations people without resolving long-standing social and economic issues; fails to address urgent needs of First Nations communities in matters such as health, housing and employment, or the concerns of First Nations women; imposes a one-sizefits-all approach with numerous additional requirements for all First Nations communities and no parallel commitment to provide necessary resources or supports; serves the interests of government by off-loading federal responsibility; increases the costs of governance for First Nations communities; and fails to provide measures that would enable First Nations communities to develop their economies.
+In condensed form, some of First Nations' primary criticisms were that the bill: was drafted without consultation or consent following a flawed process; was based on subsection 91(24) of the 1867 Constitution, rather than on a rights-based approach under section 35 of the Constitution Act, 1982; represented an attack on historical treaties and a threat to the inherent right of self-government under section 35; imposed more bureaucratic control over the lives of First Nations people without resolving long-standing social and economic issues; failed to address urgent needs of First Nations communities in matters such as health, housing and employment, or the concerns of First Nations women; imposed a one-size-fits-all approach with numerous additional requirements for all First Nations communities and no parallel commitment to provide necessary resources or supports; served the interests of government by off-loading federal responsibility; increased the costs of governance for First Nations communities; and failed to provide measures that would enable First Nations communities to develop their economies.
+Before the House Committee, many First Nations spokespersons maintained that the imposition of Bill C-7 would be especially onerous since their communities had already developed standards through their own process.
+Others argued that, in any event, prescriptive legislation such as Bill C-7 was not necessary to bring about administrative reform for communities in need of it.

-Specific criticisms of the bill relate, first, to the absence of a non-derogation clause.
-Inclusion of such a provision is seen as a fundamental requirement in the first major reform of the Indian Act since section 35 came into effect in 1982.
-Other areas of concern raised by First Nations spokespersons, often from a capacity/cost perspective, include the 25% threshold for code adoption (clause 4); legislating authority for ministerial interventions in First Nations communities' financial affairs (clause 10); the requirement that all communities create a redress mechanism (clause 11); the legal capacity clause (clause 15); the enforcement provisions, particularly measures authorizing search and seizure (clauses 19-29); preservation of ministerial authority in election appeals (clause 32); and the repeal of section 67 of the CHRA (clause 41).
+Excluding those matters on which the House Committee adopted amendments, as discussed in preceding pages, specific criticisms of the bill raised by First Nations spokespersons, often from a capacity/cost perspective, included the 25% threshold for code adoption (clause 4); legislating authority for ministerial interventions in First Nations communities' financial affairs (clause 10); the requirement that all communities create a redress mechanism (clause 11); the legal capacity clause (clause 15); and the repeal of section 67 of the CHRA (clause 41).